raspberrypilearning/blockscad-bug/en/step_5.md

 --- hints ---
 --- hint ---
- You'll need to add another scaled sphere and `rotate`{:class="blockscadtransforms"} it in the opposite direction.
+You need to add a third `scaled` `sphere`.

+`Rotate`{:class="blockscadtransforms"} it in the opposite direction to the second `sphere`.
 There are 360 degrees in a circle.

-Here are the blocks you'll need:
+Here are the blocks you need:

 ![screenshot](images/bug-legs-blocks.png)